luks91/Casy/README.md

 ```

 Note the Prioritized class here.
 It wraps both the emitters and its priority (category).
 The lower the priority the sooner the endpoint should be synchronized.
+Also no emitters with priority N can be synchronized until all the considered emitters with priority less that N have completed synchronizing.
 Emitters with the same priority can be synchronized in parallel with any framework / custom synchronization mechanim of your choice.
 You can also use any sort of dependency injection framework - like [Dagger](https://google.github.io/dagger/) - to instantiate all the emitters classes and use them to create instance of the generated class.

 ## Generated class methods overview
 - ```all()``` - returns all the emitters classes wrapped in Prioritized objects.